-All applicants must be US citizens or Permanent Resident Aliens in possession of a "green card."
-Those applying as a Permanent Resident must submit appropriate documentation to the FSU COM Admissions Office.
+Only applicants who are US citizens or Permanent Resident Aliens in possession of a "green card" will be considered for admission.
+Those applying as a Permanent Resident must submit appropriate documentation to the FSU COM Admissions Office after an offer of admission has been made.

 Listed below is the pre-requisite coursework required for all matriculates to the FSU COM.
 Advanced Placement, CLEP, and dual enrollment credits fulfill the course requirements.
 However, courses taken in a traditional classroom at a four-year institution are considered to be more academically competitive.

-All pre-requisite coursework must be completed with a letter grade of C or better.
+All pre-requisite coursework completed with a letter grade must be completed with a letter grade of C or better.
+If prerequisites are taken Pass/Fail, they will be interpreted in the context of the full application.
+Preference is given to letter grades.

 |College English or other writing intensive course||X||6|